 For example, in the production of snack foods a batch control system was introduced leading to an increase of 25-30% in productivity and reduced error deviations from target of 75% in all the quality attributes.

 Multivariate Analysis of Historical Batches

-The resulting multivariate models can then be used to monitor, predict and control processes in real-time.
+Pending suitable variability in the historical data, the resulting multivariate models can then be used to monitor, predict and control processes in real-time.
 Implementations of this approach in industrial applications have demonstrated that significant batch process improvements are possible.